munificent/craftinginterpreters/book/hash-tables.md

 ^code table-c

-As in our dynamic value array type, a hash table initially starts with zero capacity and a null array.
+As in our dynamic value array type, a hash table initially starts with zero capacity and a `NULL` array.
 We don't allocate anything until needed.
 Assuming we do eventually allocate something, we need to be able to free it too:

 ^code free-table-h (1 before, 2 after)